Ipstenu/dreamobjects/readme.txt

 <strong>How big a site can this back up?</strong>

 The hard limit is 2G.
-The practical limit is less (depending on your setup).
+I've personally tested up to 250MB without any issues.

 <strong>Why does my backup run but not back anything up?</strong>

-Size.
-It's actually running the backup, but code that copies code up to DreamObjects has some limitations that happen on Amazon as well.
-Basically, the larger your backup, the more likely it is to decide it doesn't want to copy the file up without killing your server.
-Since the code is smart enough, it won't thrash your server, but it will magically decide to not copy files up.

-You can test if this is happening by trying to only backup the SQL.
+In pre 3.1 versions, that happened because of size.
+A quick way to test if this is happeneing still is by trying to only backup the SQL.
 If that works, then it's the size of your total backup.

 <strong>Wait, you said it could back up 2G!
 What gives?</strong>